 Maboloc remains engaged in societal and political issues, having been a consultant to politicians and other political organizations.
 Through the years, Maboloc has continued to influence the philosophical landscape by writing op-eds on social and political issues in the Philippine Daily Inquirer.
 He was a Scholarum Awards nominee for Best Newspaper Column, a recognition given by De La Salle University.
 The scholar is also credited as instrumental in the advancement of philosophy in Mindanao.
 As early as year 2008 while taking his masters in Europe, he started a blog that featured his short essays.
 Two years later, he will co-found the Social Ethics Society (SES) with Dr. Romulo Bautista.

 The SES is the first professional organization for philosophy in Mindanao, which has grown from a membership of 15 to more than a hundred nationwide.
 The SES gave important exposure to young scholars in the national and international philosophical community.
 Like myself, the influence has been enriching, enabling many to develop and establish one's niche in the discipline.
 The scholar, however, has not only used the might of the pen.
-He is also active outside academia, having co-founded a technical-vocational school in his community that gave free training and benefitted more than 2,000 people.
+He is also active outside academia, having co-founded a technical-vocational school in his community which gave free training that benefitted more than 2,000 poor students since 2011.

 As a consultant to the City Government of Davao, he worked with the Department of Education in the city to design the module for the Dabawenyo DCPlinado Curriculum Integration Program, which is implemented in the City of Davao.
 He has also advocated for the establishment of a local Artificial Intelligence policy body and has advised the local government on how the City College can expand and adapt to the emerging methods of learning given the advent of ChatGPT and other LLM platforms.